yashg1/Jalpc/_posts/2018-06-14-cooling-phones.md

 2. The processor temperature should be < 80°C for reliable operation

 3. Heat transfer to the ambient is limited by natural convection.
 In other words, the phone is not used in a "windy" environment.

-5. [Many interactive smartphone applications have a short burst of excess power consumption followed by an idle time waiting for user inputs](www.scientificamerican.com/article/computational-sprinting/).
+4. [Many interactive smartphone applications have a short burst of excess power consumption followed by an idle time waiting for user inputs](www.scientificamerican.com/article/computational-sprinting/).
 Keeping the processor temperature within operating limits goes a long way in ensuring a responsive user interface (*preventing lags*).

 ## Why Phase Change materials
-{: .panel-heading}
+{: .alert .alert-info}

  Store heat without increasing the temperature (around their melting point).
 The supplied heat is absorbed and used to change the phase.
 Conversely, during solidification, heat is liberated and the material changes phase to solid.